SN 2024bfu, SN 2025qe, and the early light curves of type Iax supernovae: Discussion

 \subsection{Rise times}

-Based on our sample of 14 SNe~Iax observed by ATLAS, GOTO, and ZTF, we find rise times for SNe~Iax range from $\sim$10 -- 26\,d.
-In agreement with previous work, we also find some evidence in favour of a correlation between rise time and peak absolute magnitude, with brighter SNe~Iax typically taking longer to reach maximum light.
+Studies of individual SNe~Iax have highlighted their short rise times \citep{phillips--07, foley--09, obs--07qd, srivastav--22}. \cite{foley--13} note that the rise times of SNe~Iax range from $\sim$10\,d to $\textgreater$20\,d and may be systematically shorter than normal SNe~Ia.
+In agreement with this, our sample of 14 SNe~Iax observed by ATLAS, GOTO, and ZTF includes rise times ranging from 9.7\,d -- 26.2\,d across various filters.
+Furthermore, also in agreement with previous work, we find some evidence in favour of a correlation between rise time and peak absolute magnitude, with brighter SNe~Iax typically taking longer to reach maximum light.
 Normal SNe~Ia do not appear to show a similar correlation.

-Analytical modelling of the bolometric light curves of SNe~Iax indicates a lower ejecta mass compared to normal SNe~Ia \citep{mccully--14, srivastav--22}.
-The differences in rise times among different bands however highlights that there could be significant opacity effects also playing a role.
-The ZTF $g$-band light curves of SNe~Iax show the most prominent differences compared to normal SNe~Ia and are systematically shorter, but this is the only band for which we find a statistically significant difference in the rise time distributions.
-In addition, we find that redder bands show longer rise times compared to bluer bands for SNe~Iax.
-This is consistent with detailed studies of individual SNe~Iax (e.g. \citealt{02cx--orig, phillips--07, comp--obs--12z, maguire--23}) and most other types of supernovae, but in contrast to normal SNe~Ia which generally reach maximum first in the redder NIR ($IJHK$-) bands and at similar times in the optical $VR$ bands a few days later (e.g. \citealt{contardo--00, pastorello--07, pereira--13, cartier--15}).
+Analytical modelling of the bolometric light curves of SNe~Iax indicates a lower ejecta mass compared with normal SNe~Ia \citep{mccully--14, srivastav--22}, but the differences in rise times among different bands highlights there could be significant opacity effects also playing a role.
+Our results show that redder bands have longer rise times compared with bluer bands for SNe~Iax.
+This is consistent with detailed studies of individual SNe~Iax (e.g. \citealt{02cx--orig, phillips--07, comp--obs--12z, maguire--23}) and most other types of SNe, but in contrast to normal SNe~Ia, which generally reach maximum first in the redder NIR ($IJHK$-) bands and at similar times in the optical $VR$ bands a few days later (e.g. \citealt{contardo--00, pastorello--07, pereira--13, cartier--15}).
 Of the 14 SNe~Iax included in our final sample analysis (Sect.~\ref{sect:early_lcs}), 9 have rise time measurements in at least two bands.
 The time between ZTF $g$- and $r$-band maxima range from $\sim$3 -- 5\,d.
 SN~2021jun is the only SN~Iax for which we measure a ZTF $i$-band rise time and we find it takes $\sim$1 week longer to reach maximum than the ZTF $g$-band (14\,d cf. 21\,d).